BrianK64/Chess/README.md

 Could create a global function get_move_map so that it can be called inside class methods instead of hardcoding the same lines of code multiple times.

+In a game of chess, pawn, rook, bishop, king, queen cannot jump over other pieces.
+Only knight can jump over other pieces.